keshavjha205/Todo/README.md

 # [Todo-App](https://keshavjha205.github.io/Todo/)

 A simple and lightweight React-based Todo App with local storage support.
-Users can add, view, and delete their tasks easily with a sleek UI styled using Tailwind CSS.
+Users can add, view, edit, and delete their tasks easily with a sleek UI styled using Tailwind CSS.

 ## Features
 - Add new todos with a title and description.
+- Edit existing todos.
+- Set due dates and reminders.
 - Persist todos in local storage so they remain available even after a page refresh.
 - Delete unwanted todos.
-- Minimal and responsive UI with a clean design.
+- Minimal and responsive UI with a clean design and animations.

 ## Technologies Used
 - **React**: Functional components and hooks for state management.
 - **Tailwind CSS**: For styling and responsive design.
 - **Local Storage**: To store todos persistently.
-- **React Icons**: For icons.
+- **React Icons**: For the delete icon.

 ## Installation & Setup
 1. Clone the repository: